mjswensen/mjswensen.com/blog/_posts/2021-03-30-how-polymorphic-javascript-functions-affect-performance.md

 ## Option 2: Use message contents with `options` object

 This signature will allow consumers to separate the required data (message contents) from the optional data (the author and the timestamp) into two separate arguments.
-We’ll accept the arguments in any order, for convenience.
+We'll accept the arguments in any order, for convenience.

 {% highlight js %}
 saveMessage(contents, options);